kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

  activity_date,
  activity_minute

-(You can use the following to aggregate the date and time into a datetime format, if needed:
+You can use the following to aggregate the date and time into a datetime format, if needed:

 SELECT *,
 cast(concat(activity_date, ' ', activity_minute) as datetime) AS time_stamp
 FROM `my-project-wangs.bellabeat.minute_activity_merged_v2`
 ORDER BY time_stamp
-)

-8) We will sort the minute data by taking average by time:
+### Step 8 - Sorted the minute data by taking average by time:

 SELECT
  activity_minute,